 A frequently asked question is: Is there the ability to add holidays to a calendar the way they can be added in Outlook?
-The answer is no - this is not a capability of the system.
-However, there is the ability to create recurring holidays and non-working times is a feature of MS Project 2010.
+The answer is no - this is not a capability of the software.
+However, creating recurring holidays and non-working times is a feature of Project 2010.

-To create a non-working day for a calendar:
+How to Create a Non-working Day for a Calendar:

-Click on: Project Change Working Time
+Click Project Change Working Time

-Check to make sure that the calendar you wish to change is showing in the “For Calendar” field
+Check to ensure sure that the calendar you wish to change is displayed in the For Calendar field

-Click on the tab near the bottom of the form called “Exceptions”
+Click Exceptions tab near the bottom of the dialogue box

-In this example we will set April 8, 2011 to be non-working day.
-Move the slider on the right side of the calendar down until you see the April 2011 calendar.
+In this example, we will set April 8, 2011 as a non-working day.
+Move the slider on the right side of the calendar down until April 2011 is displayed in the calendar

-Click on April 8, 2011
+Click April 8, 2011

-Click in the name field and enter a reason for the non-working day
+Click in the name field and enter a reason for the non-working day, ie: Company holiday

 Click Enter